tldr-pages/tldr/pages/linux/pidstat.md

 > Show system resource usage, including CPU, memory, IO etc.

-- Show CPU statistics at M second intervals for N times:
+- Show CPU statistics at a given interval and a given number of times:

 `pidstat {{interval}} {{times}}`